MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/copresence.md

 - Contact those people working on the site via email or Teams.

-- On the left-hand main navigation pan, see the pages that other users are actively working on.
+- On the left-hand main navigation pane, see the pages that other users are actively working on.

 - Copresence is enabled by default on all Power Platform environments